bitonp/mysql-lua-logging/README.md

 Logging Scripts and methods for MySql using mysql-proxy and custom Lua scripts.
 Issued under MIT License by Peter Colclough (biton@compuserve.com).
 Please read the License information in this repo for more information.

-* With thanks to Pete Rodding (http://peterodding.com/code/lua/apr) for his contribution and help with hos Lua-Apr (Apache Portable Runtime) binding for Lua, without which microsend timing would not be possible, and importantly Jan Kneschke (http://jan.kneschke.de/about/) the original constructor of mysql-proxy, and current maintainer still. *
+* With thanks to Pete Rodding (http://peterodding.com/code/lua/apr) for his contribution and help with his Lua-Apr (Apache Portable Runtime) binding for Lua, without which microsecond timing would not be possible, and importantly Jan Kneschke (http://jan.kneschke.de/about/) the original constructor of mysql-proxy, and current maintainer still. *

 Introduction
 ============
-This extension to mysql-proxy allows all teh timming information to be taken from your server, and passed to the output of your choice.
+This extension to mysql-proxy allows all the timing information to be taken from your server, and passed to the output of your choice.
 This particular version makes a Curl call to an ElasticSearch Engine, which is then read by Kibana for graphs, tables and all things interesting.
 A blog on this will follow...

-The simple (ha!) concept behind ths was finding a way to log all queries that happen on a server, or group of servers, to discover usage, issues, and all queries that need optimisation.
-It grew out of a need of spending a couple of years optimising queries for a client, and discovering that it wa the 'things we cant see' causing an issue.
+The simple (ha!) concept behind this was finding a way to log all queries that happen on a server, or group of servers, to discover usage, issues, and all queries that need optimisation.
+It grew out of a need of spending a couple of years optimising queries for a client, and discovering that it was the 'things we cant see' causing an issue.
 The Higgs Bosun of databases.
 However, we also had the issue that any recording _must not_ interfere with current database operation.
 Thats a tall order.